 What is the difference between carob and cocoa?

 In addition to having origins from two regions that are far apart from each other, carob and cocoa represent the fruits and seeds of two different trees.
-While both start out in pods, carob is a legume and its pods grow on the Ceratonia siliqua tree; cocoa comes from the seeds of the Theobroma cacao tree.
+While both start out in pods, carob is a legume, and its pods grow on the Ceratonia siliqua tree; cocoa comes from the seeds of the Theobroma cacao tree.

-Another major difference between the two has to do with flavor. carob is naturally sweet with nutty notes.
-Cocoa is well known for a rich and deep bittersweet flavor, which is entirely unique among foods.
+Another major difference between the two has to do with flavor.
+Carob is naturally sweet with nutty notes.
+Cocoa is well known for its rich and deep bittersweet flavor, which is entirely unique among foods.
 It is important to recognize that carob’s value as a chocolate substitute has less to do with flavor than with appearance and function.
 Not only does carob powder closely resemble cocoa powder, it functions very much like it in virtually all applications.

 Can you use one in place of the other?

 That said, carob has been used as a cocoa powder substitute for a long time.
 This is mainly because there are not a lot of other readily available substitutes that can function exactly like cocoa powder in a recipe and that also resemble cocoa powder.
 You can use carob powder in any recipe that requires cocoa powder as long as you are mindful of the fact that it will not taste exactly like cocoa.
 Similarly, you can use cocoa powder in place of carob powder if you want to give it a chocolatey taste.

-When is it best to use carob and when is it best to use cocoa?
+When is it best to use carob?
+And when is it best to use cocoa?